Olympics-IOC's Bach says Russian participation in sports 'works' despite war

 "We see this almost every day in a number of sports, most prominently in tennis but also in cycling, in some table tennis competitions."

-"In none of these competition security incidents have been happening," he said.

-Russians and Belarusians have been competing as neutrals in some sports.
-Their presence at some events, such as tennis tournaments, has triggered angry reactions from some other athletes.
+Russians and Belarusians have been competing as neutrals in some sports but their presence at some events, such as tennis tournaments, has triggered angry reactions from some other athletes.

-A dozen countries boycotted this month's women's world boxing championships in protest at their presence at the event, and earlier on Tuesday more than 300 fencers wrote to Bach to ask the IOC to reconsider allowing them back, calling it a "catastrophic error" should Russia and Belarus return.

 "The governments on whose territory the competitions are taking place are issuing visas (to Russians and Belarusian athletes) with very few exceptions, and in other countries they are even issuing working permits for these players and athletes," Bach said.